matmiz/react-redux-generator/README.md

 * Basically, anyone who wants to create a react-redux test project from scrach in a minute :)

 ## What do we have in here?
 Well, this is a simple react-redux project.
-After starting the app you will have the following file tree (if you chose that your prefix is Main):
+After starting the app you will have the following file tree (assuming that you chose "Main" to be your prefix):
 ```
 .
 ├── index.html